-Born at Minnedosa on 12 August 1904, son of Rev. James S. Watson and Kathleen Carswell, he moved with his family to Winnipeg where he was a student at St. John’s Technical High School.
+Born at Minnedosa on 12 August 1904, son of James Snarr Watson and Kathleen “Kate” Carswell (1876-1949), he moved with his family to Winnipeg where he was a student at St. John’s Technical High School.
 He was the Principal of Salisbury School (1926-1929) in East Kildonan and taught at Cecil Rhodes School (1929-1944) then he worked in life insurance at Crown Life until retirement in 1983.

 He began curling at the age of fifteen.
 He entered his first Manitoba Bonspiel in 1923 and won his first trophy at in 1926 at twenty-one years of age.
-Watson led his Strathcona rinks to Manitoba Championships in 1936, 1942, 1943, and 1949.
+Watson led his Strathcona rinks to Manitoba championships in 1936, 1942, 1943, and 1949.
 In addition, his team won national honours and the coveted Brier Trophy in 1936, 1942, and 1949.
-Under his leadership, his teams were Grand Aggregate Champions in the Manitoba Bonspiel in 1939 as well as the six year period from 1942-1947.
-In total, his teams have won thirty-two trophies in Manitoba Bonspiel competition.
-In 1939, Watson founded and organized the first Provincial High School Bonspiel in Manitoba.
+Under his leadership, his teams were Grand Aggregate Champions in the Manitoba Bonspiel in 1939 as well as the six-year period from 1942 to 1947.
+In total, his teams won 32 trophies in Manitoba Bonspiel competition.
+In 1939, he founded and organized the first Provincial High School Bonspiel in Manitoba.
 He was instrumental in the organization of a national curling school as well as world curling in association with the Scotch Whiskey company, which was the forerunner of the Air Canada Silver Broom competition.

-As an administrator and volunteer, Watson served as Chairman of the Manitoba Curling Association Junior Committee, President of the Strathcona Curling Club, President of the Manitoba Curling Association, and Chairman of the Dominion Junior Curling Association Committee.
+As an administrator and volunteer, Watson served as Chairman of the Manitoba Curling Association Junior Committee, President of the Strathcona Curling Club (1944-1945), President of the Manitoba Curling Association (1952-1953), and Chairman of the Dominion Junior Curling Association Committee.
 Watson wrote extensively on curling for many newspapers across the country and was the author of several instructional books on curling technique.
 His film Magic in Curling received an award at the 1956 Cannes Film Festival.

-He was inducted into the Canadian Sports Hall of Fame (1969) and held honorary life memberships in the Strathcona Curling Club, Manitoba Curling Association, Canadian Curling Association, Swedish Curling Union, and Canadian School Curling Association.
-He was inducted into the Canadian Curling Hall of Fame (1973), Order of Canada (1975) and the Manitoba Order of the Buffalo Hunt (?), Manitoba Sports Hall of Fame (1980), and Manitoba Curling Hall of Fame (1987, 2012).
+He was inducted into the Canadian Sports Hall of Fame (1969) and held honorary life memberships in the Strathcona Curling Club, Manitoba Curling Association (1954), Canadian Curling Association (1959), Swedish Curling Union, and Canadian School Curling Association.
+He was inducted into the Canadian Curling Hall of Fame (1973), Order of Canada (1975), Governor Generals Curling Club, Manitoba Order of the Buffalo Hunt (?), Manitoba Sports Hall of Fame (1980), and Manitoba Curling Hall of Fame (1987, 2012).
 He received the Queen Elizabeth II Silver Jubilee Medal (1977), International Curling Federation's Elmer Freytag Award (forerunner of World Curling Hall of Fame) in 1978.

 Birth registration, Manitoba Vital Statistics.